-All Willis Trophy matches are being played behind closed doors due to the coronavirus restrictions in place.
-This report was therefore written following a day watching Somerset CCC’s live stream of the match.
+All Bob Willis Trophy matches were played behind closed doors due to the coronavirus restrictions in place.
+This report was therefore written following a day watching the ECB’s enhanced live stream of the match, without which this report would not have been possible.
 The stream was watched with the commentary muted and with notes being taken to enable the author to replicate as far as possible his experience of watching matches live.
-He would like to pay tribute to the excellence of the Somerset CCC’s multi-camera live stream without which the writing of this report would not have been possible.

 Bob Willis Trophy Final.
 Somerset v Essex.
 23rd, 24th, 25th, 26th and 27th September 2020.
 Lord’s.

 Somerset.
 B.F.G.
 Green, T.A.
 Lammonby, T.B.
 Abell (c), E.J.
 Byrom, G.A.
 Bartlett, S.M.
 Davies (w), L. Gregory, C. Overton, J.H.
 Davey, M.J.
 Leach, J.A.
 Brooks.

 Essex.
 N.L.J.
 Browne, Sir Alistair Cook, T. Westley (c), D.W.
 Lawrence, P.I.
 Walter, R.N. ten Doeschate, A.J.A.
 Wheater, S.R.
 Harmer, A.P.
 Beard, S.J.
 Cook, J.A.
 Porter.

 Overnight.
 Somerset 301 and 227 for 7.
 Essex 337 for 8 inns closed.
 Somerset lead by 191 runs with three second innings wickets standing.